Why It's Important for People to Have Life Skills

-Survival skills are learned behaviors that most people just assume everybody knows.
+Life skills are learned and important behaviors that most people just assume everybody has.

-Unfortunately, there are thousands of people whose lives are limited or have even been damaged because they never learned them.
+Unfortunately, there are thousands of individuals whose lives are limited or have even been damaged because they never learned them.

 Why Don’t People Know These Things?